Connecting to Contracts

 If you prefer, you can just provide the contract ABIs as the second argument to useContract to achieve the same effect of type-safety and performance gains.

-yarn generate
+For example, running yarn generate

-After running generate, smart contract interactions become type-safe as the ABIs are now available to the IDE.
-It also provides a performance increase as the function doesn’t need to fetch the ABI at run-time.
+, smart contract interactions become type-safe as the ABIs are now available to the IDE.

 Sometimes, you might need to restart the TypeScript server for the IDE to pick up the new types.

-ABIs can be found in the /node_modules/@thirdweb-dev/generated-abis/dist directory.
+ABIs can be found in the /node_modules/@thirdweb-dev/generated-abis/dist

 Contract Interactions